 - Are you able to forgive, if they were to ask for your forgiveness?

-- If so, you are free from their sin, whether they ever ask you to forgive them or not.
+- If you are ready to humbly forgive, whether they ever ask you to forgive them, you are free from their sin.

 Also published on Medium.